This post was reviewed and updated on August 7, 2020

 Once you understand the differences between a line of credit and loan, it’s easier to identify which type of financing fits your circumstances.

-No matter which option you choose, compare your loan and line of credit options to make sure you’re getting the best rates and terms possible.
+No matter which option you choose, compare your loan and line of credit options to make sure you’re getting the best rates and loan terms possible.